 Top Premier League matches are great social occasions.
 Nigerians watch on anything from tiny TVs to giant screens erected in open "Bush Gardens" in the country's cities and villages.
 Beer flows freely, raising passions and provoking the odd scuffle between rival fans.

-Supporters wear their teams' shirts, some authorised by the clubs but most produced by an energetic counterfeiting industry.
+Supporters wear their teams' shirts, some authorized by the clubs but most produced by an energetic counterfeiting industry.
 Such is the following that Nigerian billionaire Mike Adenuga sponsors United through his mobile phone company Globacom.

 IN FERGIE WONDERLAND